-Sivan Frenkel is a tenure-track lecturer in Finance (equiv. to an Assistant Professor) at the Coller School of Management, Tel-Aviv University.
+Dr. Sivan Frenkel is a Senior Lecturer in Finance (equiv. to an Assistant Professor) at the Coller School of Management, Tel-Aviv University.
 He is also a member of the Finance Theory Group (FTG).

 His research is theoretic in nature, and examines the incentives of different participants in financial markets to disclose, withhold, or manipulate their information, and the effect of their actions on financial markets.
 He has specifically analyzed credit rating agencies, voluntary information disclosure by public corporations, and asset sales.
 His research has been published in leading journals in Finance and Economics, such as the Review of Financial Studies, the Journal of Financial Economics, and American Economics Journal: Microeconomics.